 A diet rich in probiotics such as lactobacillus and bifidobacterium has also been demonstrated to decrease the risk of developing food allergies, a condition intricately linked with eczema eruptions.

-Intake of essential fatty acids during pregnancy, particularly omega 3 fats, has also been proven to reduce the likelihood of their babies having eczema in infancy.
-These important fats are also necessary for proper development of baby’s brain and eyes.
+Intake of essential fatty acids during pregnancy, particularly omega-3 fats, has also been proven to reduce the likelihood of babies having eczema in infancy.
+These important fats are also necessary for the proper development of a baby’s brain and eyes.

 Conventional Medications For Pregnant And Nursing Women

-Level A designation means that studies have proven no adverse affect on fetal health.
+Level A designation means that studies have proven no adverse effect on fetal health.